 Essential Knowledge: The Wisconsin Supper Club

 The Wisconsin supper club has a rich history that dates back to the 1920s.
-Many supper clubs are located off the beaten path, along the highways and byways of rural Wisconsin.
+Just like Iowa supper clubs, many supper clubs are located off the beaten path, along the highways and byways of rural Wisconsin.
 What began as roadhouses for gangsters moving moonshine during Prohibition quickly transformed into thriving establishments.
 So when Prohibition was repealed, many of these existing eateries were among the first to receive liquor licenses.

 Today supper clubs remain a unique part of Wisconsin’s dining culture.
 In fact, the nonprofit, Wisconsin Supper Clubs, Inc., notes that the state of Wisconsin is still home to more than 300 supper clubs.
 The organization is dedicated to keeping things that way by promoting and preserving the quirky charm of these historic eateries.